Write For FBC

 Please note: we do not accept generic pitches for “content collaborations”

 Food & Drink Related Articles

-Food and drink pitches should have a specific theme such as: seasonal food or entertaining ideas, related to a specific diet, focused on a specific city or region, kitchen tips or tricks (these are just a few examples).
+Food and drink pitches should have a specific theme with a Canadian focus such as: seasonal food or entertaining ideas, related to a specific diet, focused on a specific city or region, kitchen tips or tricks (these are just a few examples).